pavel-a/devmemX/README.md

 By lartware, 2004
 http://www.lartmaker.nl/lartware/port/

-This variant is not 100% compatible wit the original, do not use it as a drop-in replacement.
+This variant is not 100% compatible with the original, do not use it as a drop-in replacement.

 See the wiki in this github repo for details on usage and building.